(and What to do About it)

 But if we’ve convinced you that fax won’t enjoy the many benefits of IP that your other data communications are enjoying, then the question is: What can you do to modernize, streamline and improve the efficiency of your legacy fax infrastructure?

-The way we see it, you have the following four options:
+The way we see it, you have seven options after migrating to a IP environment:

-1. You can leave your existing fax infrastructure in place, and continue to pay for dedicated telecom services.
-This is relatively safe, at least for now, but it fails to address many of your existing issues with faxing and creates new ones of it own.
-Caring for an aging in-house fax infrastructure is costly and time-consuming for your business or IT department.
-Also, as you know because you’re managing it, a legacy fax environment is inefficient.
+Leave your existing fax infrastructure in place and continue to pay for dedicated telecom services.
+This is relatively safe as a short-term solution as it fails to address many of your existing issues with faxing and may create new ones of its own.
+For example, caring for an aging in-house fax infrastructure is costly, time-consuming and inefficient for your business.